Answer:

 If your gaming monitor has MBR (Motion Blur Reduction) technology, it might help clear up the smearing a bit.

-MBR uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+MBR uses backlight strobing to reduce perceived motion blur at the cost of picture brightness.
 Most MBR implementations cannot be used at the same time as VRR.

 Further, MBR introduces screen flickering that’s invisible to the human eye, but may cause headaches or eye strain to those sensitive to it after prolonged use.